GemTalk/SETT/README.md

 5. Write code and execute to perform the export from Store to git. **Before beginning, you should save your image**.
 To perform the migration, you will define and execute a do-it in a Pharo workspace.
 By default, this automatically creates a new Git repository.
 The export includes a starting DateAndTime, which you may set to a recent date for small tests, or use a very early time for a complete load operation.
 This date is used for the initial git commit in a new repository.
 A very simple example of a running SETT is below.

 6. Additional SETT configuration options are available and documented in the [wiki](https://github.com/GemTalk/SETT/wiki).

+7. As SETT runs, it writes a log file into the directory from which the image was run.
+The log file shows you what was found for extract and each package version it writes out, as well as warning messages.
+The file name is sett_<timestamp>.log.

 ## Simple example